I want to get rid of...

 Batteries (car, dry cell, portable)

-Includes rechargeable, mobile phone and laptop batteries.
-Take to :
+For rechargeable, mobile phone and laptop batteries.
+Take them to your local:

 If you’re a school, library, family hub, or one of our facilities with a battery recycling box, you can arrange a collection with Valpak.
 Call 08450 68 25 72 or visit the Recycle More website.